soarlab/FPTaylor/REFERENCE.md

 `config1.cfg` and in `default.cfg`, options in `config3.cfg` override
 options in `config2.cfg`, etc.

-The syntax of configuration files is the following:
+The syntax of a configuration file is the following:

     option_name = option_value
     ...
     option_name = option_value

-Empty lines and lines containing `*` are ignored.
+Empty lines and lines starting with `#` (or `*`) are ignored.
 Example:

     abs-error = true
-    * This is a comment
+    # This is a comment
-    This is also * a comment
+    * This is also a comment

     rel-error = false

-Important options are described below.
+Some important options are described below.
 Other options can be found in `default.cfg`.

 ### `abs-error`